buildsi/build-abi-containers/README.md

 1. Adding a yaml file in the [tests](tests) folder named according to the package (or group) to test.
 2. If build caches are not available, ensuring an autamus container is built in [buildsi](https://github.com/autamus/registry/tree/main/containers/buildsi/) namespace.

-In the [tests](tests) folder you will find different families of packages to test.
+In the [tests](tests) folder, you will find different families of packages to test.
 For example, the `mpich.yaml` file will eventually build different containers to test each tester (e.g., libabigail) against for some number of versions and libraries.
 Here is what that looks like: